Ritwik-Sinha/Greedy-Game-Assignment/Assets/README.md

 EditorGUI has been used along with UnityEditor class to generate the custom Inspector for achieving the required results.

-The project also used recursive method for generation of Unity UGUI from the loaded json,
+The project also used recursive method for generation of Unity UGUI from the loaded json.
+This can nest object templates allowing for complex heirarchies of objects.

 ### Thank you.